 Anxiety disorders can often be rooted in trauma, with PTSD being the most obvious example.
 Eye Movement Desensitization and Reprocessing (EMDR) is not as commonly used as the previous two therapies but is specifically aimed at helping patients recover from traumatic experiences, and has been approved by the American Psychological Association (APA) as effective PTSD treatment.

-The intent behind EMDR is decreasing the intensity of someone’s anxiety symptoms so that they can be more easily managed without resorting to alcohol or drugs as a means of coping.
+The intent behind EMDR is to decrease the intensity of someone’s anxiety symptoms so that they can be more easily managed without resorting to alcohol or drugs as a means of coping.
 EMDR does this by using a technique called bilateral stimuli, which is an external stimulus that occurs in a rhythmic, side-to-side pattern that can be auditory, visual, or tactile.

 The idea for this is that the stimulus works as a sort of distraction that makes it easier and less stressful for the patient to talk about and reprocess their trauma, stripping away the negative feelings associated with it.